ain/smartbanner.js/README.md

     <meta name="smartbanner:custom-design-modifier" content="ios">
     ```

-    which would add `smartbanner--ios` modifier on wrapper regardless of actual platform.
+    which would add `smartbanner--ios` class on wrapper regardless of actual platform.

 ## Contributing